 Brian Costello – Callippe Preserve Architect

-With the opening of our brand new course in Pleasanton on November 11, 2005, located only a short drive from San Jose or San Francisco, Callippe Preserve is sure to be a unique and memorable course.
+With the opening of our course in Pleasanton on November 11, 2005, located only a short drive from San Jose or San Francisco, Callippe Preserve is a unique and memorable course.
 Designed by Brian Costello, of JMP Golf Design Group, "Callippe Preserve was designed to cater to the wide spectrum of players anticipated to frequent the facility", says Costello.

 There are five sets of tees on this par 72, with the black tees playing at 6,748.
 The blue tees measure at 6,409, then the white tees at 6,024 yards, the gold tees at 5,560, and the red at 4,788 yards.